Sharvarihk/Clone/README.md

 # Clone
-This is the clone of home page of Amazon website using basic HTML and CSS styling.
+Amazon Homepage CLone using basic HTML and CSS styling.

 Here is the screenshot of home page which I created: